HarrisonChow/repair-center-solution/README.md

 5. Finally, we need to make the model page a bit smart.
 It should be able to change the set of models according to different categories.
-The catetory has been stored in ticket state.
+The category has been stored in ticket state.
 We can make use of it and create a mapping.

 go to src/components/Model.js and update